johannesnoordanus/grblhud/grblhud/README.md

 Grbl state is in line viewable, showing (all) machine states i.e. <i>Idle, Run, Hold, Jog, Alarm, Door, Check, Home, Sleep</i> in color.
 State also includes current buffered (pending) gcode blocks (and no scrolling <i>ok's</i>)</br>
 Grbl v1.1 error and Alarm code definitions are shown when they occur.
 Spindle and Feed settings can be updated realtime while gcode (G1) is running; gcode programs can be loaded and run with specific <i>Spindle</i> and <i>Feed</i> settings.</br>
+It is possible to easily draw a bounding box of a gcode program and set a new origin.
+CNC machines can do a Z probe to easily put the bit right on top of the object (to be CNC'd).</br>
 Gcode loops are simulated (using a very simple WHILE DO syntax that must be annotated within the gcode) and can be run separately and (be) iterated at will.
 Soft and hard-resets can be issued and <i>Ctrl-D</i> makes a full stop (to machine state <i>Door</i>).
 This makes it easy to laser draw and cut without the need to (re)connect the device, so drawings and cuts have full (relative) machine precision.</br>